HealthCatalyst/Fabric.Cashmere/guides/styles/breadcrumbs.md

 ##### Responsive

 On smaller phone sized devices the `.breadcrumb` element will be hidden and in its place `.breadcrumb-responsive-container` will show.
 This container can have anything that would be suitable for smaller screens.
-Responsive behavior can be disabled by adding `.disable-responsive` to each the `.breadcrumb` and `.breadcrumb-responsive-container` element
+Responsive behavior can be disabled by adding `.disable-responsive` to both the `.breadcrumb` and `.breadcrumb-responsive-container` element.
 :::